-The SPOC for (School / Service) is (Name of SPOC), who is responsible for:
+The SPOC for PREVENT is Justin Nixon and the SPOC for Ocker Hill Academy is Mark Goodwin, who is responsible for:

-- Ensuring that staff of the Academy are aware that you are the SPOC in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Maintaining and applying a good understanding of the relevant guidance in relation to preventing students/pupils from becoming involved in terrorism, and protecting them from radicalisation by those who support terrorism or forms of extremism which lead to terrorism; - Raising awareness about the role and responsibilities of (School / Service) in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Monitoring the effect in practice of the Academy's RE curriculum and assembly policy to ensure that they are used to promote community cohesion and tolerance of different faiths and beliefs; - Raising awareness within the school/academy about the safeguarding processes relating to protecting students/pupils from radicalisation and involvement in terrorism; - Acting as the first point of contact within the school/academy for case discussions relating to students/pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information from in relation to referrals of susceptible students / pupils into the Channel process; - attending Channel meetings as necessary and carrying out any actions as agreed; - Reporting progress on actions to the Channel Co-ordinator; and - Sharing any relevant additional information in a timely manner. - Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
+- Ensuring that staff of the Academy are aware that you are the SPOC in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Maintaining and applying a good understanding of the relevant guidance in relation to preventing students/pupils from becoming involved in terrorism, and protecting them from radicalisation by those who support terrorism or forms of extremism which lead to terrorism; - Raising awareness about the role and responsibilities of Ocker Hill Academy in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Monitoring the effect in practice of the Academy's RE curriculum and assembly policy to ensure that they are used to promote community cohesion and tolerance of different faiths and beliefs; - Raising awareness within the school/academy about the safeguarding processes relating to protecting students/pupils from radicalisation and involvement in terrorism; - Acting as the first point of contact within the school/academy for case discussions relating to students/pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information from in relation to referrals of susceptible students / pupils into the Channel process; - attending Channel meetings as necessary and carrying out any actions as agreed; - Reporting progress on actions to the Channel Co-ordinator; and - Sharing any relevant additional information in a timely manner. - Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
 It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to: - Establish an effective multi-agency referral and intervention process to identify susceptible individuals; - Safeguard individuals who might be susceptible to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and - Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability.